Building the Dockerized App

 **Setting the environment variables in Windows:**

-1. Create an .env file using a text editor of your choice.
+1. Create an `.env` file using a text editor of your choice.

-2. Populate the .env file as shown above.
+2. Populate the `.env` file as shown above.

-3. Alternative: Use the set command in Command Prompt to set environment variables.
-Note: Replace {OPENAI_API_KEY} with your OpenAI API key and {REPLACE_WITH_DROPBOX_RELATIVE_PATH} with your local Dropbox path.
+**Note:** Replace `{OPENAI_API_KEY}` with your OpenAI API key and `{REPLACE_WITH_DROPBOX_RELATIVE_PATH}` with your local Dropbox path.<br>

 set EMBEDDER_LOCATOR=text-embedding-ada-002